Se Acabó La Fiesta

 Se Acabó La Fiesta (SALF, lit.
 'The Party is Over') is a Spanish right-wing to far-right political party founded by the social media personality Alvise Pérez.

 Politically, SALF has described itself as an anti-corruption, anti-establishment, and economically liberal political force.
-It was initially registered as a grouping of electors to take part at the 2024 European Parliament election, in which it won 3 seats.
+It was initially registered as a grouping of electors to take part in the 2024 European Parliament election, in which it won three seats.
+In 2025, MEPs Nora Junco and Diego Solier left the party due to conflict with Pérez.

 History

 Background

 Alvise Pérez, the founder of SALF, is known for his activity on social networks, such as Telegram, where he has more than 700,000 subscribers and rails against "the deep state".
 Alvise calls himself a "free and independent news channel" and is considered among its supporters to be "a staunch defender of the truth and the fight against political corruption".
 Pérez claims that denouncing and fighting against corruption in all its aspects (political, judicial, business, and the media) is the central axis of his speech and actions, and he boasts of "making trouble" for the political class and the media, as a result of which he has been called an agitator.

 In 2019, Pérez was dismissed from the Citizens party over controversial statements he had made on Twitter.
 Since the COVID-19 pandemic in Spain, he has become a leading figure of the alt-right movement in Spain.
 He has been compared to the incumbent El Salvador president Nayib Bukele and called "the Spanish Bukele", as well as to the incumbent Argentinian president Javier Milei.
-During the 2010s, he was a member of two liberal parties in Spain and the United Kingdom, had pro-European views, and was more liberal than conservative; since then, some analysts consider that his views have shifted towards the political right.
+During the 2010s, he was a member of two liberal parties (Unión, Progreso y Democracia, Ciudadanos) in Spain and the United Kingdom (Liberal Democrats), had pro-European views, and was more liberal than conservative; since then, some analysts consider that his views have shifted towards the political right.
 They have since been described by critical commentators and journalists as alt-right, anti-establishment, and far-right.

 Perez's activity on social networks consisted in receiving information about alleged irregularities and illegal acts committed by politicians at the national, provincial, and local levels, and also some businessmen, which he ties to the media.
-For this reason, the logo of the group of voters is a squirrel with the typical Anonymous mask, referring to the community of anonymous followers committed to the fight against systemic corruption.
+For this reason, the logo of the group of voters is a squirrel with the typical Anonymous Guy Fawkes mask, referring to the community of anonymous followers committed to the fight against systemic corruption.
 His collaborators, affectionately called "squirrels", sent him numerous videos and documents that started investigations into several politicians in 2023 and 2024, including the Koldo Case and the case of Tito Berni.